Beyond the Soul’s Meridian January 27, 2017

 The Willful Destruction of our Esteemed Profession

 So a debate ensued as to whether a higher level of scrutiny was necessary.
 This additional credentialing became known as Maintenance of Certification (MOC) and was originally pitched to the physicians as academically based exercises that would be done in our “spare time” within the comfort of our home.
-Initially no one was really interested, so to sweeten the deal, all voting members of the ACP, which included the senior body down to the resident physicians, would be grandfathered into their vocation with full lifetime tenure.
-Only the non-voting future members of our medical vocation would be subjected to this additional process of perpetual and redundant MOC.
-In retrospect, I can see no other way of interpreting the action of our senior colleagues outside of short sidedness at best to cowardliness and treachery at worst.
+Initially no one was really interested, so to sweeten the deal, all voting members of the American College of Physicians, which included the senior body down to the resident physicians, would be grandfathered into their practice with full lifetime tenure.
+Only the non-voting future members of our medical profession would be subjected to this additional process of perpetual and redundant MOC.
+In retrospect, I can see no other way of interpreting the action of our senior colleagues outside of shortsightedness at best to cowardliness and treachery at worst.
 Clearly, those physicians who needed to be “influenced” were gotten to, and not only sold out their junior peers, but opened the door for the eventual destruction of the vocation itself as the medical industry eventually got what they really wanted— a future workforce stripped of their autonomy and further indentured into their corporate indoctrination and protocols.

 1) Fracture and compartmentalize care.

 3) Dehumanize the patient to a specific organ system or affliction.

 4) Significantly drive up the overall cost of healthcare.

 Although detrimental to a more humanistic and holistic approach to patient care this is the direction that the medical industry has forced us to take which is organized and driven under the banner of standardization enforced through testing which has always been married to (and negatively enhanced by) the real threat of financial destitution.
 This is pure negative reinforcement which many high school students and most college students will recognize as the worst possible form of motivators because it keys off of fear, stress, and hopelessness.